-As we end each month, I’ll give you an update on the seven low-hanging-fruit actions a city can take to become more bike-friendly (re: this post I wrote my first week as Metro Atlanta Bicycle mayor).
-Here’s November’s:
+I’ll give you occasional updates on the seven low-hanging-fruit actions a city can take to become more bike-friendly (re: this post I wrote my first week as Metro Atlanta Bicycle mayor).
+Here’s November 2020’s:

 - Eliminate beg buttons city-wide (especially during this global pandemic) Update: See Don’t Make Us Beg